-- Make good choices such as paying attention in class, staying on task, and doing my best. - Complete homework each night and study for tests. - Make it a point to work hard to increase lexile and reading levels.
+- Make good choices such as paying attention in class, staying on task, and doing my best. - Complete homework each night and study for tests. - Make it a point to work hard to increase the learning of math concepts by discussing real-life uses for math. - Visit the Parent Resource Center (Room 314) during school hours (8:30 AM 3:00 PM) to view helpful tips for parents.